mellinoe/veldrid-docs/articles/implementation/opengl.md

 # OpenGL Backend

 The OpenGL backend is a multi-platform backend implemented using OpenGL.
 It is supported on most desktop platforms, except for UWP.
-OpenGL 3.0 is required for an OpenGL [GraphicsDevice](xref:Veldrid.GraphicsDevice).
+OpenGL 3.0 or higher is required for an OpenGL [GraphicsDevice](xref:Veldrid.GraphicsDevice).

+The OpenGL ES backend is more-or-less the same as the OpenGL backend.
+There exist several minor differences related to how extensions are queried, and the exact names of some GL functions are different.
+Veldrid requires OpenGL ES 3.0 or higher to create an OpenGL ES GraphicsDevice.

-To create an OpenGL GraphicsDevice, several pieces of pre-configured "context" information are needed (see [OpenGLPlatformInfo](xref:Veldrid.OpenGL.OpenGLPlatformInfo)).
+To create an OpenGL or OpenGL ES GraphicsDevice, several pieces of pre-configured "context" information are needed (see [OpenGLPlatformInfo](xref:Veldrid.OpenGL.OpenGLPlatformInfo)).
 This information includes:

 * The OpenGL context handle, created outside of Veldrid.
 * The "GetProcAddress" delegate, used to retrieve function pointers.